-Transferring your website can be a lengthy process, and although we recommend trying it out, if any of the following is confusing to you or you’d rather simply save time, check out the Websavers SiteMigrator service!
+Want to save yourself some time?
+Check out our SiteMigrator service!
+If any of the following is confusing to you or you’d rather simply save yourself some time, check out the Websavers SiteMigrator service!
 Simply order SiteMigrator and we’ll take care of ensuring your website is transferred so you don’t have to.
-SiteMigrator is even included for free with some of our hosting plans!
+SiteMigrator is even included for free with some of our hosting plans.
 Details here.

 Things you will need: